Abhisucks/my-e-commerce/README.md

 # E-Commerce Project

-Welcome to our feature-rich E-Commerce platform, built with the MERN (MongoDB, Express.js, React, Node.js) stack and styled using Bootstrap!
+Welcome to Eco our feature-rich E-Commerce platform, built with the MERN (MongoDB, Express.js, React, Node.js) stack and styled using Bootstrap!
 This application offers a seamless experience for both administrators and users.
 Below are the key features and functionalities:

 ## Live Demo
 Explore the live deployment of the application: [Live Demo](https://myecommerce-one.vercel.app/)